1. Home

 Pantry Staples

-These items should be stored in a cool, dark, dry place.
-Be sure to mark the purchase date on the items.
+Be sure to mark the purchase date on the items you store in your pantry.
 Rotate your stock from time to time, using these foods in your daily meal preparation, and replacing them with new purchases.
-Even canned and dried foods don't last forever.
+Remember that even canned and dried foods don't last forever.
+But also remember that "best by" dates on canned products don't mean the product is spoiled.
+Those dates just mean that the product is still safe to eat, but won't be top quality.

 Single serving packaging is a good way to not waste food when refrigeration is unavailable or unreliable.
 Buy the smallest jars and packages of food that is perishable when opened, but be sure you have enough to feed your family for at least a week.